gifale95/NED/README.md

 * **train_dataset:** the neural dataset on which the encoding model was trained.
 * **model:** the type of encoding model used.
 * **subject:** independent subjects on which encoding models were trained (a separate encoding model is trained for each subject).
 * **roi:** independent Regions of Interest (ROIs) on which encoding models were trained (a separate encoding model is trained for each ROI).
-This only applies to fMRI data.
+This only applies to fMRI neural data modality.

 | modality | train_dataset | model | subject | roi |
 |-------------|-----------------------|----------| ----------| ----|